 How to apply

-Applications for DPSCITT Teacher Training (beginning in September 2021) opened in October 2020 and will remain open until the course is full, which is usually around April/May.
+Entry for September 2022: Applications for DPSCITT Teacher Training (beginning in September 2022) will open in October 2021 and will remain open until the course is full, which is usually around April/May.

 Before you apply, we would encourage you to review the pages across this website to find out about our course including the FAQs which cover many of the questions we regularly get asked by prospective applicants.